eternalai-org/lobster/README.md

 # The open source OpenClaw hardware device

 [Lobster](https://eternalai.org/lobster) is an easy, affordable, and fun way to set up OpenClaw at home.

 Lobster upgrades your OpenClaw setup with a dedicated hardware device:

 - **🔌 Plug & play:** Plug in, connect WiFi, then talk to it — it's that easy
-- **🕓 24/7:** It has its own computer and always run
+- **🕓 24/7:** It has its own computer and always runs
 - **🛡️ Secure by design:** It has its own browser & file systems and never touches yours
 - **🔒 Private by default:** Your data never leaves your Lobster device